zahidsyed/learning-nahw-analytically/README.md

 # Learning nahw analytically
-My notes on nahw (نحو) organized for ease of learning and teaching
+My notes on nahw (نحو) organized for ease of learning, reviewing and teaching

 This work is licensed under a